 Some goggles will be able to take optical inserts.
 The way this works is that the inserts can be taken to your optician to be glazed with your prescription (this is an additional cost and will vary depending on the strength of your prescription, please check the cost with your optician first).
 The insert then sits securely inside the frame of your goggles.
 Not all goggles accept inserts so check with the shop which goggles will best suit your needs.

-- HI Blue: A superb low-light lens.
+- HI Pink/Yellow/Blue – Storm Flash: A superb low-light lens.
 The yellow tint increases contrast and gives maximum definition in poor light.
 The reflective blue coating deflects bright light to reduce glare, good for mixed light conditions.

-- Amber/Persimmon: An excellent low to mid light lens, amber lenses filter out blue light to improve contrast, and increase depth perception in varying light conditions for better definition.
+- Persimmon/Amber – A good low to mid light lens, amber lenses filter out blue light to improve contrast, and increase depth perception in varying light conditions for better definition.

-- Rose/Vermillion: Excellent in poor to mid light conditions, rose-coloured lenses increase depth perception and enhance shadow, helping to define contours in the snow.
+- Rose – Iridium, Everyday: Excellent in poor to mid light conditions, rose-coloured lenses increase depth perception and enhance shadow, helping to define contours in the snow.

 - Jade/Sapphire/Blue/Green/Violet Iridium, Ion, Mirror – A great lens for bright sunlight.
-The fire-effect coating reflects all glare and the persimmon tint of the inner lens continues to increase depth perception and improves contrast, good for sunnier mixed light conditions.
+The blue or green mirror coatings reflects all glare and the persimmon tint of the inner lens continues to increase depth perception and improves contrast, good for sunnier mixed light conditions.

-- Blue Iridium: A great lens for bright sunlight.
-The blue mirror coating reflects all glare and the persimmon tint of the inner lens continues to increase depth perception and improves contrast.
+- Torch/Fire/Red Iridium, Ion, Mirror – A great lens for bright sunlight.
+The red coating reflects all glare and the persimmon tint of the inner lens continues to increase depth perception and improves contrast.

 - Black/Silver/Gold/Platinum Iridium, Ion, Mirror – The darkest lens with the most protection from bright sunlight glare, the base lens is persimmon to add contrast and depth perception in lower light conditions and they have a fully mirrored effect for strong sun.

 Some of the lens names referred to here are manufacturer specific (Oakley/Dragon/Smith) so check with your ski shop which lenses they have to best match your needs.
 Photochromic lenses are also available, these react to UV levels and change the tint of the lens accordingly, they are good if you don't want to change lenses but they are often not as good at low light or bright light as dedicated lens tints.